 The main active ingredient of the medicine is Baclofen, which is a synthetic chlorophenyl-butanoic acid derivative.
 It treats spasms due to spinal cord damage and multiple sclerosis, muscle-relaxing.
 It acts as a gamma-aminobutyric acid (GABA) agonist specific for GABA-B receptors.
 It acts at spinal and supraspinal sites, reducing excitatory transmission.

-Indications: Baclofen composed medicine Lioresal is used to treat muscle spasms caused by certain conditions such as multiple sclerosis, spinal cord injury/disease.
+Indications: Baclofen-composed medicine Lioresal is used to treat muscle spasms caused by certain conditions such as multiple sclerosis, and spinal cord injury/disease.
 It helps to relax the muscles.

-Action Mechanism: This medication is capable of inhibiting both monosynaptic and polysynaptic reflexes at the spinal level, possibly by hyperpolarization of afferent terminals.
-However actions at supraspinal sites may also occur and contribute to its clinical effect.
+This medication is capable of inhibiting both monosynaptic and polysynaptic reflexes at the spinal level, possibly by hyperpolarization of afferent terminals.
+However, actions at supraspinal sites may also occur and contribute to its clinical effect.

 - 10 mg: This medicine is advised to consume with or without food as directed by the doctor, usually 3 times a day